Zhong-Lab-UCSD/HiFislides/README.md

 Note that when N reads shared the same sequence, only 1 of N read identifiers would be randomly chosen and printed to (1) while the remaining N - 1 read identifiers would be shown in N - 1 rows in (2)

-## 2. Align HiFiSLIDE R1 reads to deduplicated spatial barcodes
+## 2. Align HIFISLIDE R1 reads to deduplicated spatial barcodes

 Aligner bwa was used to map HIFISLIDE R1 reads to spatial barcodes (i.e. R1 reads from recycled flowcell)